Villar Perosa submachine gun: British Trials

 On the 7th of October 1915 Mr. Bernachi a representative from Officine di Villar Perosa, demonstrated a 9mm Villar Perosa at the School of Musketry in Hythe.
 A report describing the gun as "two long-barreled automatic pistols connected together", was forwarded to the Small Arms Committee, who expressed an interest in this gun.
 On the 18th of October, the SAC tested the same Villar Perosa at Enfield.
 It performed rather well and was considered to be an ideal gun for trench warfare.
 The SAC report referred to the gun as the "Villar Perosa Machine Gun", the first known use of the now-ubiquitous name for the gun (In Italy, the Villar Perosa was known only as the "Revelli" or the "Fiat").

 When approached by the SAC over the requirement of a submachine gun by the British Army, the General Headquarters in France responded in late January 1916 with a clear refusal.
 This would mark the beginning of the British Army's reluctance to engage with the submachine gun concept until 1940.

 Later in 1916, after O.V.P. developed the pintle mount for the Villar Perosa, they sent a prototype to Britain chambered in the .455 Webley Auto cartridge.
 Only one such example was ever made and is today in the National Firearms Center in Leeds.
 This gun fed from straight magazines which were windowed across the sides rather than the back.
 It was probably intended for aerial use, but there appears to have been no interest from the Royal Flying Corps.

 Sturmpistole

-Feeling that the M.12/P16 machine pistol was not a suitable counter, the Austro-Hungarians began designing SMGs that would give equivalent performance to the Villar Perosa.
+Feeling that the Anschlagpistole M.12 was not a suitable counter, the Austro-Hungarians began designing SMGs that would give equivalent performance to the Villar Perosa.

+A Sturmpistol M.18 in the Heeresgeschichtliches Museum in Vienna.

 By February 1917, several prototype designs that met this requirement had been developed.
 These included submissions by ŒWG of Steyr, FÉG of Budapest, and Škoda of Plzeň.
 The designs by ŒWG and FÉG centered around the idea of tethering two machine pistols together onto a central mount to mimic the Villar Perosa, but they bore no similarity to the Italian weapon on a technical basis.
 The FEG factory developed unusual contraption consisting of two Frommer machine-pistols mounted upside-down onto a tripod, with remote trigger mechanisms mounted to a pair of spade grips.